Crowley723/ping-sim-tool/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is released under the MIT License.
-See `LICENSE` file for details.

 ## Acknowledgments

 This project was created as part of the CSC/CPE138 Computer Network Fundamentals course at Sacramento State University.